 Chapter 13 bankruptcy is the main alternative to Chapter 7.
-It’s not very well understood, and the success rate is about 0% if done without a bankruptcy attorney.
+It’s a mystery, and the success rate is about 0% if done without a bankruptcy attorney.
 It’s referred to as “reorganization bankruptcy” which pretty much tells you nothing.
 Reorganizing what?
 That’s useless.
 Here, I’ll put it in plain terms.

 Chapter 13 is a debt consolidation plan where you pay a bankruptcy trustee contracted by the federal government.
 Basically, you make a fixed payment for a fixed time.
 At the end, all unpaid debt is forgiven.

 Benefits of Chapter 13 Bankruptcy

 There are a benefits of this debt repayment option.
 Firstly, you don’t necessarily have to pay all your debt back, only what you can afford.
 Secondly, interest is frozen, and during the debt repayment plan interest stops accruing.
 Thirdly, when done with the right bankruptcy attorney, it works.
 Fourthly, it can sometimes get rid of liens, even second mortgages.
 Finally, you can’t get a credit card lawsuit in the middle of a debt repayment, which is typically a deal breaker in typical debt management programs.
 But not in Chapter 13 bankruptcy.

 You don’t need me to tell you that it’s not fun to make payments on your debt.
 It’s often preferable to wrap it up quickly.
 But that’s not fair — or the law — if you have higher than median income and can afford debt payments.
 Also, tax refunds typically get turned over to the Chapter 13 trustee during a debt reorganization.
 Further, Chapter 13 is bad for your credit report, like a bankruptcy, because it is one.

 Better than Chapter 7